Niamh Shields talks us through how easy it is to make your own chilli oil and how versatile it is in the kitchen.

 How should you use it?

-Chilli oil is great on pizza: it's a perfect flavour enhancer and makes it sing.
-A drizzle brightens up a quick pasta dish, and a little with mashed potatoes or on a cheese toastie will lift you temporarily from the gloom of winter.
+Chilli oil is great on pizza: it's a perfect flavour enhancer and makes it sing – try it on this easy pizza with a pepperoni topping.
+A drizzle brightens up pasta, like this classic spaghetti dish, and a little stirred into noodles or on a cheese toastie will lift you temporarily from the gloom of winter.
+Try it in this cheat's dan dan noodles recipe or lightly drizzled over these satay chicken udon noodles – the spice complements the peanuty flavours of the satay perfectly.
 Consequently, it's always worth spending a little bit of time to make your own, especially as it’s so easy.

 How do you make your own?